 - Ability to develop and deliver training and education workshops.

 - Documented experience developing and coordinating programs and events, particularly those that are applicable to the undocumented community

-- Interpersonal skills necessary to interact with key senior management, faculty, and administrators regarding issues that impact undocumented and mixed immigration status students.
+- Interpersonal skills necessary to interact with key senior management, faculty, administrators, and community constituencies regarding issues that impact undocumented and mixed immigration status students.

 - Ability to exercise discretion, confidentiality, and excellent judgment in responding to conversional, sensitive, and/or emotional issues and situations.

 - Ability to work well independently and follow through on projects with minimal direction.

 - Ability to effectively administer and coordinate a variety of concurrent and ongoing activities.

 - Ability to interact professionally, effectively, and collaborate with diverse constituencies.